glillico/ansible-role-set_hostname/README.md

 ### vars/main.yml

-Required the MAC addresson the primary network interface and the desired hostname to be entered.
+Requires the MAC address of the primary network interface and the desired hostname to be entered.

 ```
   mac_address_mapping: